bigov/simple-markdown-gui/README.md

 # simple-markdown-gui
-Simple Marknown GUI on python with pyQT
+Simple Marknown GUI on python with PySide6.